MaryanneR/SQL/README.md

 # SQL for Analytics
+Examples of some of my work with PostgreSQL and MySQL.

-MySQL technical assessment project completed for the "SQL for Data Analytics" course by NYU Tandon School of Engineering and Pathstream
+The MySQL technical assessment project was completed for the "SQL for Data Analytics" course by NYU Tandon School of Engineering and Pathstream